 –the servant who buried his master’s gift.

-To reflect on this parable, kids play an onscreen STEWARDSHIP GAME after the story for one or two players/teams.
+Students reflect on its meaning by playing the onscreen STEWARDSHIP GAME for one or two players/teams.
 Students spin and advance, gaining or losing gold depending on the places they land.
 God expects us to be stewards of his blessings.
 This story and software teaches them how to be good stewards.

 More about the “Gabby Talker” reflection activities…

-Age Range: K* through young teen.
-Younger kids love Awesome Bible Stories CD as long as they have an older person going through it with them.
+Age Range: K* through age 13.
+Younger kids love Awesome Bible Stories as long as they have an older person going through it with them.
 Older kids and young teens will appreciate it’s interactivity and sense of humor.

 How did we “handle” the theology of the Creation Story and Adam & Eve?

-In Adam and Eve, we again do not derail the intent of the scripture by arguing whether or not Adam had a belly button -i.e. the question of evolution (though you’re welcome to do it!) or the question of evolution.
-Instead, we focus on THE STORY’S FOCUS: sin… what it is, and how God reacts to it, and what we’re supposed to do when we commit it.
+In Adam and Eve Story, we again do not DERAIL the INTENT of SCRIPTURE by introducing an argument about whether or not Adam had a belly button -i.e. the question of evolution (though you’re welcome to do it!).
+Instead, we focus on what the original story focuses on: SIN, -what it is, -and how God reacts to it, and what we’re supposed to do when we commit it.